119 Yorkville Ave., Yorkville

 63 Ossington Ave., Ossington

-A purely word-of-mouth haunt for years, owner Julie Yoo has managed to assemble one of those incredible vintage shops which is packed to the rafters with legitimate finds—everything from Yves Saint Laurent and Christian Dior.
+It was a purely word-of-mouth haunt for years, and owner Julie Yoo has managed to assemble one of those incredible vintage shops which is packed to the rafters with legitimate finds—everything from Yves Saint Laurent and Christian Dior.
 Each piece is in perfect condition, already dry-cleaned, touched up, and ready to wear.
-This treasure trove isn’t really the spot for a casual browse, but if you’re on a mission and ready to spend, I Miss You is hands-down the best vintage store in Toronto, and perhaps one of the best in North America.
+This treasure trove isn’t really the spot for a casual browse, but if you’re on a mission and ready to spend, I Miss You is hands down the best vintage store in Toronto, and perhaps one of the best in North America.

 2959 Dundas St. W., Junction Triangle

-Mjölk translates to Milk, because the owners felt that word summed up the inventory, which, like milk is pure, honest, and essential.
-This design store is run by husband and wife duo John and Juli Baker, who traverse the globe seeking out furniture, homewares, lighting, and interesting objects that embody their slow living aesthetic.
-Expect a restrained, soothing interior and a careful edit of lifestyle pieces with a focus on craftsmanship and function—like beautifully made Japanese oak stirring spoons or charcoal pine incense—items that enhance your experience of daily life in your own home.
+Mjölk translates to Milk, because the owners felt that word summed up the inventory, which, like milk, is pure, honest, and essential.
+This design store is run by husband and wife John and Juli Baker, who traverse the globe seeking out furniture, homewares, lighting, and interesting objects that embody their slow-living aesthetic.
+Expect a restrained, soothing interior and a careful edit of lifestyle pieces with a focus on craftsmanship and function, like beautifully made Japanese oak stirring spoons or charcoal pine incense—items that enhance your experience of daily life in your own home.
 The store also acts as a gallery space that regularly exhibits works by Scandinavian and Japanese artists, alongside Mjölk's own product collaborations with local and international designers that explore the art of the daily ritual.

 North Standard Trading Post